By Jason Kronemeyer — Community Technologist & Co‑Founder, EUPConnect Collaborative

 The Score Takes Care of Itself 🏁

-Walsh’s mantra reminds us that if we lead with integrity, prepare with rigor, and serve with humility, results will follow.
-In the Eastern Upper Peninsula, we’re not just building networks—we’re building a culture of cooperative excellence.
+Walsh’s mantra reminds us that when we lead with integrity, prepare with rigor, and serve with humility, results follow.
+In the Eastern Upper Peninsula, we’re not just building networks—we’re building a culture of durable, cooperative excellence.

 And that, I believe, is the real win.